HishamAbonjim/hd-table/README.md

-# RubberTable
+# Rubber Table

 The sources for this package are in the main Angular Material repo.
 Please file issues and pull requests against that repo.
-[Angular CLI](https://github.com/HishamAbonjim/hd-table) version 1.0.3.
+[HD Rubber Table ](https://github.com/HishamAbonjim/hd-table) version 1.0.3.

 ## Installation